morrownr/88x2bu/README.md

 After making these changes, reboot the router.

-### Set regulatory domain to correct setting in OS:
+### Set regulatory domain to correct setting in OS

 Check the current setting:
 ```bash